Jon Fisher (rugby union)

+Early life and youth career

 Fisher was educated at Wellington College in Crowthorne, Berkshire, where he played for the 1st XV that were eliminated in the Daily Mail Cup at the Semi-final stage in 2007.
 He also played at Lock in the side that got knocked out at the same stage a year earlier.

 He was a member of the England Under-20 team that reached the final of the 2008 IRB Junior World Championship.
 He also played for the England Sevens team at the 2008 Hong Kong Sevens.

+Career

 He made his club debut for London Irish as a substitute against the Ospreys on 4 November 2007, in the 2007–08 EDF Energy Cup.
 He also appeared in the Premiership as well as an appearance off the bench for the England Saxons against Portugal.

 At the end of the 2010–11 Aviva Premiership, Fisher left London Irish to join the Bedford Blues in the Greene King IPA Championship.
 Where he stayed for a season and then re-joined London Irish for the 2012/13 season in the 2012–13 Aviva Premiership.

 On 1 September 2014, Fisher signed for Northampton Saints from the 2014–15 season.
 After an impressive first season with Northampton Saints, Fisher was picked to represent England at Twickenham against the Barbarians.

+Coaching career

 He left Bristol to take a coaching role with London Irish's academy in August 2017.

 In late 2023 Fisher joined former head coach at London Irish, Les Kiss, at the Queensland Reds.

+In August 2026, Fisher joined Les Kiss from the Reds to become the assistant coach of Australia.